MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ### Provision in the cloud

-It integrates with Azure resource manager that enables you to provision Azure resources, which your application needs for code approach.
+It integrates with Azure Resource Manager that enables you to provision Azure resources, which your application needs for code approach.

 ### Deploy to the cloud